-Our new Small Computer Lab, located on the third floor next to the Quiet Reading Room, will also be used for many of the Studio 300 programs.
-Popular programs like Making Music in Studio 300 and Photo Organization and Manipulation will continue to be offered to patrons.
+Our new Small Computer Lab, located on the third floor next to the Quiet Reading Room, will continue to serve as a lab for training and proctoring.

 You can send us a question via text message using your cell phone!
 Text the keyword askfpld to 66746 to set up your phone to work with the service.
 After receiving the welcome message, you can then send questions to 66746 – without using the keyword – and an Adult & Teen Services staff member will reply.
 Please note: if your cell plan provider charges for text messaging those rates will apply.

 Service hours are Monday through Thursday, 9:30 a.m. to 8:30 p.m.; Friday and Saturday 9:30 a.m. to 5:30 p.m. and Sunday 12:30 p.m. to 5:30 p.m.
 If you send a question during off-hours, a staff member will get back to you the next available opportunity.